 List of Best Easter Eggs on Google search engine

-We have compiled a list of 50 of the best Easter eggs on Google of all time, and we promise you that they are worth your time.
+We have compiled a list of the 10 best Easter eggs on Google of all time, and we promise you that they are worth your time.
 Note: Some of them are from third-party websites and others live only on some festivals or particular occasions by Google.

 1. The Dinosaur game